The Problem with Men

 The Psychology of Men and Masculinities

 Decades ago, the emergence of feminist psychology upended the old order by redefining sex and gender.
 Soon thereafter, scholars such as Ronald F. Levant recognized the importance of doing a similar critical analysis for men.
 Now, years later, the psychology of men and masculinities is a thriving, growing field illuminating the impact of sex and gender on the lives of men.
+This highly anticipated volume shows how far the field has advanced and what directions it is taking.
+It explains and evaluates major theories, research, and applications.
+In particular, the volume addresses the gender role strain paradigm—an empirical, feminist, quantitative, and social constructionist approach—as well as the critical discursive qualitative approach popular outside of the United States.

 The chapters also synthesize research on men’s mental and physical health, including depression, help-seeking, stigma, body image, and the health effects of performing masculinity.
 Special attention is given to ethnic, racial, and sexual minority men.
+Finally, the book surveys the growing body of work on therapeutic and preventive mental health interventions for men, as well as programs aimed at men’s violence, substance use, and lack of self-care.
+With such broad and inclusive coverage, this volume will be a standard reference for researchers and practitioners in this field and an essential part of university courses on men and masculinities.

 “This should be the go-to book for anyone interested in the science of manhood and masculinity.
 The chapters, by some of the top scholars who shaped the field, trace manhood/masculinity research from its intellectual roots to its future possibilities.”